-My research program focuses on defining the intracellular communication networks that promote specificity in signal transduction events, and we have identified key molecular players in this process, a family of A-kinase–anchoring proteins (AKAPs) that target the cAMP-dependent protein kinase (PKA) and other signaling enzymes to specific subcellular sites.
-AKAPs influence the regulation of physiological processes by bringing enzymes close to their appropriate effectors and substrates.
+My research program focuses on defining the intracellular communication networks that promote specificity in signal transduction events, and we have identified key molecular players in this process, a family of A-kinase–anchoring proteins (AKAPs).
+AKAPs target the cAMP-dependent protein kinase (PKA) and other signaling enzymes to specific subcellular sites.
+By doing so, these anchoring proteins bring enzymes proximal to their appropriate effectors and substrates.
 This provides a molecular mechanism to spatially and temporally regulate a variety of vital physiological processes, including synaptic transmission, heart rate, and glucose homeostasis.
-In recent years we have established the functional consequences of PKA anchoring, and the bigger role of AKAP signaling networks in the coordinate regulation of cellular signaling processes that pertain to disease.
+In recent years we have established the functional consequences of PKA anchoring and discerned a broader role of AKAP signaling networks in the coordinate regulation of cellular signaling processes that pertain to disease.

 The AKAP Model